zakary575/README-Generator/README.md

 ## Description

-    A project that useing the inquirer npm package to prompt the user will then generate a professional readme
+    A project that useing the inquirer npm package to prompt the user will then generate a professional readme (I made this readme with it!)

 ## Table of Contents (Optional)